 Regrettably, the movie contains at least five references to evolution when on-camera experts describe what animals are supposed to eat.
 This strengthens the movie’s humanist worldview.
 What these experts don’t understand is that they are simply describing how God made man and animals, but they attribute that system to a mindless process called evolution, instead of a to personal, divine creator.

 FOOD, INC. is an eye-opening movie that will generate much discussion, but it merits extreme caution because of its one-sided presentation and the somewhat graphic depiction of processing animals for food.

+OOD, INC. is a documentary that explores how food is produced in our culture and the controversial role of big business in the food industry.
+It is divided into different sections presenting a different aspect of these issues.
+The movie’s thesis is that products grown locally and organically are better for you than those products mass-produced through advanced technology.
+The movie calls for better regulation of the food industry, including fast foods, but also encourages the production, distribution and consumption of organic and locally grown food products.
+Thus, it ends with a free market solution.
 FOOD, INC. is not for the squeamish since it sometimes shows chickens and chicks killed and cows slaughtered.
 Also, it pays much attention to animal feces, especially in the beef section.
 The movie is somewhat politically correct.
 It never offers much of an opposing viewpoint or even mentions that tainted beef often is rendered safe with proper cooking.
 There are also at least five references to evolution.
 This strengthens the movie’s humanist worldview.
 FOOD, INC. is an eye-opening movie that will generate much discussion, but it merits extreme caution because of the problem areas just cited.